TempJannik/Wizard101-Trivia-Bot/README.md

 ## Installation without Python
 1. Download the release.zip from the [Releases section](https://github.com/TempJannik/Wizard101-Trivia-Bot/releases) and extract the contents into a new folder.
-2. Tesseract 5 - **Make sure to install it under C:\Program Files\Tesseract-OCR** https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20200328.exe
-3. Chromedriver - I have supplied my chromedriver in this repository, however you may need to get another version depending on what version of Chrome you have.
+2. Chromedriver - I have supplied my chromedriver in this repository, however you may need to get another version depending on what version of Chrome you have.
 If the supplied does not work please do the following:
 - First, find out which version of Chrome you are using.
 Let's say you have Chrome 72.0.3626.81, you can do this in your Settings -> About Chrome.
 - Take the Chrome version number, remove the last part, and append the result to URL "https://chromedriver.storage.googleapis.com/LATEST_RELEASE_".
 For example, with Chrome version 72.0.3626.81, you'd get a URL "https://chromedriver.storage.googleapis.com/LATEST_RELEASE_72.0.3626".